NHL offseason moves influenced by coronavirus' impact on cap - WHIZ News

 He wasn’t.

-But it was among the first of many trades and free-agent signings involving some of the league’s more notable players changing teams during a most unique of offseasons.
+But it was among the first of many trades and free-agent signings involving some of the league’s more notable players changing teams during a most unusual offseason.
 The draft was held in October, training camps opened in late December and the league is preparing to embark on a 56-game shortened season with four realigned divisions — all a result of the coronavirus pandemic.

-Don’t adjust your TV sets, which is where most fans will have to watch the action with most arenas closed to the public.
-It may take a few weeks to get accustomed to some of the NHL’s more familiar faces playing in different places with the regular season opening Wednesday.
+Don’t adjust your TV sets, which is where most fans will have to watch the action, with most arenas closed to the public.
+It may take a few weeks to get accustomed to some of the NHL’s more familiar faces playing in different places when the regular season opens Wednesday.

 Zdeno Chara is no longer in Boston after the Bruins captain signed with Washington.
-Capitals’ goalie Braden Holtby is now in Vancouver.
+Onetime Capitals goalie Braden Holtby is now in Vancouver.
 Blues captain Alex Pietrangelo has left St. Louis — where he was replaced by veteran Bruins defenseman Torey Krug — to hit the jackpot in Vegas.

-Eric Staal wasn’t the only member of the family on the move, with younger brother Marc traded from the Rangers to Detroit.
+Staal wasn’t even the only member of his family on the move, with younger brother Marc traded from the Rangers to Detroit.
 And the Sabres made an even bigger splash in free agency by landing 2018 NHL MVP Taylor Hall in October.

 “Just soak it all in,” said the 41-year-old Thornton, who grew up a 90-minute drive from Toronto.
 “I feel like I’m young again.”

-The affects were evident before free agency opened with teams not retaining the rights to some of their restricted free agents in fear of what the players might be awarded in salary arbitration hearings.
-That was the case in Buffalo, where the Sabres cut loose Dominik Kahun after the forward showed promise in playing six games after being acquired in a trade with Pittsburgh.
+The effects were evident before free agency opened with teams not retaining the rights to some of their restricted free agents in fear of what the players might be awarded in salary arbitration hearings.
+That was the case in Buffalo, where the Sabres cut loose Dominik Kahun after the forward showed promise when playing six games after being acquired in a trade with Pittsburgh.

 And while several players earned lucrative paydays in free agency, such as Pietrangelo, who signed a seven-year, $61.6 million contract, his deal proved to be an exception when it came to length.

-Hall, for example, signed a one-year, $8 million deal with Buffalo by realizing the free-agent market was going to be tight.
+Hall, for example, signed a one-year, $8 million deal with Buffalo after realizing the free-agent market was going to be tight.

 “I came into it thinking that it was either going to be a six- or seven-year deal or a one-year deal, and see where the marketplace went to potentially next summer,” Hall said.
 “I don’t know if I’ll get there.”